Sacrality Practice: Sacred Spaces and Places

 The Future of Spiritual Care

-In December 2019, the Fetzer Institute hosted a small meeting for the Chaplaincy Innovation Lab to talk about the current and future state of spiritual care in a variety of settings.
-Together, we wanted to explore how we might move into a future defined by greater access to the best possible spiritual care, recognizing that all have a right to care for their human spirit no matter who or where they are.
+In December 2019, the Fetzer Institute hosted a small meeting for the Chaplaincy Innovation Lab.
+They met to talk about the present and future of spiritual care in many places.
+Together, we explored how we might move into a future with better spiritual care.
+We recognized that all have a right to care for their human spirit, no matter who or where they are.
+For three days, we focused on a few key parts of today’s sacred landscape.
+We talked about how these parts might inform the future of chaplaincy.

 Hot Gravy